 Rainforests are incredibly complex ecosystems, but understanding a few basics about their ecology will help us understand why clear-cutting and fragmentation are such destructive activities for rainforest biodiversity.

 High biodiversity in tropical rainforests means that the interrelationships between organisms are very complex.
 A single tree may house more than 40 different ant species, each of which has a different ecological function and may alter the habitat in distinct and important ways.
 Ecologists debate about whether systems that have high biodiversity are stable and resilient, like a spider web composed of many strong individual strands, or fragile, like a house of cards.
 Both metaphors are likely appropriate in some cases.
 One thing we can be certain of is that it is very difficult in a rainforest system, as in most others, to affect just one type of organism.
-Also, clear cutting one small area may damage hundreds or thousands of established species interactions that reach beyond the cleared area.
+Also, clear-cutting one small area may damage hundreds or thousands of established species interactions that reach beyond the cleared area.

 Pollination is a challenge for rainforest trees because there are so many different species, unlike forests in the temperate regions that are often dominated by less than a dozen tree species.
 One solution is for individual trees to grow close together, making pollination simpler, but this can make that species vulnerable to extinction if the one area where it lives is clear cut.
 Another strategy is to develop a mutualistic relationship with a long-distance pollinator, like a specific bee or hummingbird species.
 These pollinators develop mental maps of where each tree of a particular species is located and then travel between them on a sort of “trap-line” that allows trees to pollinate each other.
 One problem is that if a forest is fragmented then these trap-line connections can be disrupted, and so trees can fail to be pollinated and reproduce even if they haven’t been cut.

 The quality of rainforest soils is perhaps the most surprising aspect of their ecology.
-We might expect a lush rainforest to grow from incredibly rich, fertile soils, but actually, the opposite is true.
+We might expect a lush rainforest to grow from incredibly rich, fertile soil, but actually, the opposite is true.
 While some rainforest soils that are derived from volcanic ash or from river deposits can be quite fertile, generally rainforest soils are very poor in nutrients and organic matter.
 Rainforests hold most of their nutrients in their live vegetation, not in the soil.
 Their soils do not maintain nutrients very well either, which means that existing nutrients quickly “leech” out, being carried away by water as it percolates through the soil.
 Also, soils in rainforests tend to be acidic, which means that it’s difficult for plants to access even the few existing nutrients.
 The section on slash and burn agriculture in the previous module describes some of the challenges that farmers face when they attempt to grow crops on tropical rainforest soils, but perhaps the most important lesson is that once a rainforest is cut down and cleared away, very little fertility is left to help a forest regrow.

 What is driving deforestation in the Amazon?